 5. Roku Express

 If you want to add streaming services to a dumb TV in the cheapest, most user-friendly way possible, Roku Express is a great and affordable option.
-It lacks some features of the Roku Streaming Stick+ but is a fraction of the price at just £29 (versus £79), and if you don't need 4K or HDR it's a no-brainer.
+It lacks some features of the Roku Streaming Stick+ but is a lot cheaper at just £29 (versus £49), and if you don't need 4K or HDR it's a no-brainer.

 Read our Roku Express review.